CSCI401-Team32/Avalon_web_backend/README.md

 #### Install dependencies

-- For Python, run `pip install -r ./backend/requirements.txt`, I’d strongly suggest creating a virtual environment for that
+- For Python, run `pip install -r requirements.txt`, I’d strongly suggest creating a virtual environment for that
 - For node.js, run `npm install`

 #### Run the program